 Joint tenancy with right of survivorship reachable?
 No (passes outside probate)

-POD / TOD accounts reachable?
+POD / TOD financial accounts reachable?
 No (passes outside probate)

 Beneficiary-designated retirement accounts reachable?
 No (passes outside probate)

-The takeaway: in Pennsylvania, simple non-probate transfer techniques (joint tenancy, TOD/POD, beneficiary designations) can keep substantial family wealth outside the reach of Medicaid recovery, the practical effect that has made PA's framework a consumer-protection benchmark in the Northeast.
+The takeaway: in Pennsylvania, simple non-probate transfer techniques (joint tenancy, tenancy by the entireties, POD/TOD accounts, beneficiary designations) can keep substantial family wealth outside the reach of Medicaid recovery.

 Common Pitfalls in Medicaid Pennsylvania Estate Recovery Planning

 1. Assuming a will is enough.
 A will directs probate; it does not avoid probate.
-Families who rely solely on a will routinely lose assets to recovery that could have been preserved with simple non-probate transfers.
+Families who rely solely on a will lose assets to recovery that simple non-probate transfers could have preserved.

-2. Adding a joint owner inside the 5-year lookback.
-Adding a child as joint tenant in the months before MA application creates a partial gift that triggers the transfer penalty.
+2. Adding a joint owner inside the 5-year look-back.
+Adding a child as joint tenant in the months before a Medical Assistance application creates a partial gift that triggers the transfer penalty.

 4. Naming the estate as POD/beneficiary.
-A POD beneficiary designation that names "the estate" or "the executor" puts the asset back into probate, defeating the entire purpose of the designation.
+A POD or beneficiary designation that names "the estate" or "the executor" puts the asset back into probate.
 Always name a specific person.

 5. Letting beneficiary designations go stale.
-Naming an ex-spouse, a deceased family member, or a minor child without a custodian can cause unintended results.
-Beneficiary designations should be reviewed every 5 years and after every major family event.
+Naming an ex-spouse or a deceased family member can cause unintended results.
+Review designations every few years and after every major family event.

 7. Not pursuing hardship waivers when applicable.
-Families that meet hardship-waiver criteria, primary residence, primary income source, surviving family with medical needs, often do not apply because they assume the application is futile.
-Approval rates with documentation and counsel are meaningfully higher than self-perception suggests.
+Families who meet the primary-residence or income-producing-property criteria often do not apply because they assume it is futile.
+Approval rates with documentation and counsel are meaningfully higher.

-8. Ignoring the disabled-child exemption in family planning.
-Parents of an adult disabled child can structure planning around this exemption combined with a (d)(4)(A) special needs trust, this is one of the most powerful planning tools in PA.
+8. Ignoring the disabled-child protection in family planning.
+Parents of an adult disabled child can structure planning around the § 258.7 postponement combined with a (d)(4)(A) special needs trust.

 Frequently Asked Questions

-Pennsylvania Medical Assistance can only recover from the probate estate.
-If the home is titled in joint tenancy with right of survivorship, in a transfer-on-death deed, or in an irrevocable trust outside the 5-year lookback, it passes outside probate and outside recovery.
-A home held in the recipient's sole name without any of those structures will pass through probate and is potentially subject to recovery.
+Pennsylvania Medical Assistance can recover only from the probate estate.
+If the home is titled in joint tenancy with right of survivorship, held by spouses as tenants by the entireties, or held in a qualifying irrevocable trust outside the five-year look-back, it passes outside probate and outside recovery.
+A home held in the recipient's sole name passes through probate and is potentially subject to recovery.

-Pennsylvania does not pursue recovery against probate estates with a gross probate value of $2,400 or less.
+Under 55 Pa.
+Code § 258.10, the Department permanently waives its claim against an administered probate estate with a gross value of $2,400 or less, provided there is an heir.
 The threshold is measured before deductions for funeral expenses, administration costs, or other creditor claims.

-The Pennsylvania Health Law Project (PHLP) at 1-800-274-3258 provides free legal assistance to Pennsylvania Medical Assistance applicants, recipients, and their families on recovery claims, hardship-waiver applications, and related matters.
+The Pennsylvania Health Law Project (PHLP) at 1-800-274-3258 provides free legal assistance to Pennsylvania Medical Assistance applicants, recipients, and their families on recovery claims and hardship-waiver applications.

 Where to Get Help

-• Pennsylvania Health Law Project (PHLP), Helpline 1-800-274-3258, free legal assistance for Pennsylvania Medical Assistance applicants and recipients (and their families dealing with recovery claims)
+Pennsylvania Health Law Project (PHLP) Free legal assistance for Pennsylvania Medical Assistance recipients and families dealing with recovery claims and hardship-waiver applications.
+1-800-274-3258 phlp.org

-• National Academy of Elder Law Attorneys (NAELA), Pennsylvania Chapter, member directory at naela.org
+National Academy of Elder Law Attorneys (NAELA), Pennsylvania Chapter Refers families to elder-law attorneys for trust planning and estate-recovery defense. naela.org

-• Register of Wills in the county of the decedent's residence, handles probate filings
+County Register of Wills Handles probate filings in the county of the decedent's residence, where the personal representative administers the estate. pacourts.us

-For complex estate-recovery situations, large probate estates, contested DHS claims, hardship-waiver applications, multi-state asset configurations, surviving-spouse-deferral planning, engage a Pennsylvania elder-law attorney.
-Most PA elder-law firms will conduct an initial consultation for $300–$500 and can provide significant value when DHS claims approach $50,000 or more.
+For complex situations, large probate estates, contested DHS claims, hardship-waiver applications, or surviving-spouse-deferral planning, engage a Pennsylvania elder-law attorney.

 Learn More